Goodreads: The Princess in Black

 Illustrations by LeUyen Pham

-Princess Marigold’s kingdom contains an entrance to Monster Land, but that’s nothing she can’t handle as the secret superhero the Princess in Black.
-When Duchess Wigtower comes to call and the monster alarm goes off, however, Marigold has a dilemma.
+Princess Magnolia’s kingdom contains an entrance to Monster Land, but that’s nothing she can’t handle as the secret superhero the Princess in Black.
+When Duchess Wigtower comes to call and the monster alarm goes off, however, Magnolia has a dilemma.
 Can she transform into the Princess in Black, defeat the monster, and return for the last of the scones all before the nosy duchess discovers her secret?

 The premise of The Princess in Black seems to guarantee the success of the series, regardless of the merits of the book.
 After all, it cannily combines many a reader’s love of princesses and superheroes to create a story that celebrates not only the varied interests of little girls (that being, I assume, the target audience though Shannon Hale’s fame will ensure the book is is picked up by all sorts of readers) but also the multifacetedness of those girls.
 No longer do they have to choose between pink and black, between tea parties and monster fights.
 They can have it all.
 The story could probably be terrible and people would still read it for the sheer joy of finally having a princess after their own hearts.